fijter/discord-standupbot/README.md

    - Update the Site in Sites to match your servers URL
    - Set up the first standup types with questions
  - Start using the bot in Discord using the `!newstandup` and `!addparticipant` commands
+ - See all available commands by executing `!standup`, the bot will DM a overview